-Kris Kobach Demanded Jet Access, Major Powers To Take Job as Immigration Czar
+Kris Kobach Reportedly Demanded Jet Access, Major Powers To Take Job As Immigration Czar

-Kris Kobach, a Kansas politician who was known for his hardline views on immigration even prior to the rise of Donald Trump, has been seen throughout the Trump era as aspiring for a high-level position in the administration.
+Kris Kobach, a Kansas politician who was known for his hardline views on immigration even prior to the rise of President Donald Trump, has been seen throughout the Trump era as aspiring for a high-level position in the administration.

-This week, The New York Times reported on exactly what Kobach was demanding in order to the job of “immigration czar” in the Trump Administration.
+This week, The New York Times reported on what Kobach was allegedly demanding in order to win the job of “immigration czar” in the Trump administration.

-The report, which cited three people who were familiar with Kobach’s demands, said the aspiring immigration czar demanded the following in order to take the job: An office in the West Wing of the White House, walk-in priviledges with Trump, the rank of “assistant to the president,” a staff of seven, and the understanding that the attorney general and secretaries of defense, agriculture, homeland security, interior and commerce would be told by the president to defer to him on matters of immigration.
+The report, which cited three people who were familiar with Kobach’s demands, said the aspiring immigration czar demanded the following in order to take the job — an office in the West Wing of the White House, walk-in privileges with Trump, the rank of “assistant to the president,” a staff of seven, and the understanding that the attorney general and secretaries of defense, agriculture, homeland security, interior, and commerce would be told by the president to defer to him on matters of immigration.

 Kobach also demanded 24/7 access to a government jet, the ability to spend weekends with his family in Kansas, a security detail, weekly visits to the border, the assertion that he was the public face of Trump’s immigration policy, and a guarantee that he would be nominated as secretary of homeland security by November 1, unless he chose instead to remain in the czar position.

-That the list of demands Kobach made were leaked to the press is an indication that he perhaps won’t be getting the job.
+That the list of demands Kobach made was leaked to the press could be an indication that he might not get the job.

 #BREAKING: Kris Kobach reportedly gave Trump a list of demands, including a private jet, to agree to become his "immigration czar" https://t.co/etSrtbeJCZ pic.twitter.com/Lku2WUXhns